How to create an image of a drive in UFS Explorer

 This configuration allows choosing the location for an optional log file.
 Such a file will contain events like reading errors, jumps, etc. and can be used for diagnostics.

-Configure the processing of reading errors.
+Configure the two-pass imaging algorithm for the processing of reading errors.

 When the option is enabled, having encountered a defective block the software checks the number of consecutive defects.
 If this number is greater than or equals to the specified number, a jump is performed on the given number of blocks and the reading is performed from that location.
 If the readout is successful, the status gets reset and the normal mode gets resumed.